ic-labs/django-icekit/docs/contributing/documentation.rst

 *  Keep the :doc:`../changelog` up to date.
 Describe features, not implementation details, except for backwards incompatible changes.
-*  We're aiming to document all non-private modules, classes and functions in ICEkit.
+*  We're aiming to document all non-private modules, classes and functions in GLAMkit.
 The easiest way to do this is in the docstrings of the class, with an ``automodule`` call out from this document structure.
 *  Titles should be sentence case.
 *  File extensions are ``.rst`` and hard-wrapped at 80 columns.